 Because whoever does what he likes, he does not work even one day

 Nonsense!
 Nobody cares what do you like.
 I like to read books, but I haven’t found anyone that would pay me for it.
-I like to play football, ride down the slope and sometimes pretend that I can stand on my hands, but I haven’t had the opportunity to earn on it unless some bruises and plaster on the broken arm.
+I love to play football, ride down the slope and sometimes pretend that I can stand on my hands, but I haven’t had the opportunity to earn on it unless some bruises and plaster on the broken arm.

 Why do you want to get paid for doing what you like?
 Where is the logic?

 Of course, there are facts where someone earns what he likes, but the truth is that people don’t care if you like it or not, but how good are you in it?
 If you work as a bricklayer and you love it, it turns you on, hollows, bricks, wires and mortar is what you dream about at night, but your wall will look like a Jenga … do you know what I mean?
 On the other side, you can be Da Vinci of tiling but don’t like it.
 Still, the people will pay for it.
 You have to do what others want because others pay.

 If there will be a business drought then you won’t go out into the street shouting: People, look how much I like to draw, buy some of my pictures!

 Yes, that is the fundamental difference.
 People pay for what you are good at, and if you like it, it’s glory to you.
 But such cases are probably 1/100.